Crab bee hoon

-Crab bee hoon (螃蟹米粉 (pángxiè mífěn)) is a Singaporean rice vermicelli dish with whole mud crab served in a claypot and spiced milky broth.
-Bee Hoon or rice noodle has the ability to soak up the stock from any dish and that's the reason it is so popular among the locals.
-There's also a dry version, where thinner rice noodles are tossed in a hot wok before stewing in a broth until every strand is permeated with similar sweetness.
+Crab bee hoon (螃蟹米粉 (pángxiè mífěn)) is a Singaporean rice vermicelli dish consisting of whole mud crab served with rice vermicelli.
+The dish is commonly prepared with a rich seafood broth or sauce, with both soupy and dry variations found in Singapore.

+Crab bee hoon is particularly associated with Sin Huat Eating House in Geylang, where chef Danny Lee developed the restaurant's signature version.
+According to accounts of the restaurant's history, Lee was working as a cook after leaving the pig-farming industry when a customer suggested combining crab and noodles into a single dish rather than ordering the two separately.
+Lee subsequently developed and refined the preparation, which he entered in the AsiaFood competition in 1997.

+The origins of crab bee hoon as a dish are not universally agreed upon, although Sin Huat's version has been described in food writing as having been invented at the restaurant.
+Its crab bee hoon subsequently became one of the restaurant's best-known dishes and helped establish the restaurant's reputation internationally.

 Cultural impact

-CNN travel listed ’’Crab bee hoon at Sin Huat Eating House as one of "top 5 food picks from Singapore's most notorious red-light district".
+CNN Travel listed the crab bee hoon at Sin Huat Eating House as one of its "top 5 food picks from Singapore's most notorious red-light district".

 Crab bee hoon shot to fame when Anthony Bourdain raved about the dish after trying it at Sin Huat Eating House during a segment of A Cook's Tour.
 Bourdain named it one of "13 Places to Eat Before You Die," at number 5.
 He's also describing its crab bee hoon as “giant Sri Lankan beasts cooked with a spicy mystery sauce and noodles — pure messy indulgence.”

+The restaurant's crab bee hoon has since become closely associated with Chef Danny Lee and Sin Huat Eating House.
+Contemporary accounts describe the dish as the restaurant's signature preparation, with Lee personally overseeing its preparation.